Jarichi/Mysteries-of-Rankhra/Lore/Places/Phiaro Channel.md

-A large river leading through the desert towards the ocean, acting as a safe path through the desert and allowing for ea trading to happen.
+A large river leading through the desert towards the ocean, acting as a safe path through the desert and allowing for sea trading to happen.